10 minute read time

 Email marketing is more powerful than it’s ever been.
-The past decade was the most exciting decade for marketers…and it’s getting better.
+The past decade saw a record amount of new technologies emerge, making this one of the most exciting decades for marketers in recent memory.
+And it’s only getting better.

-An explosion of new digital technologies pushed us to evolve.
-But those same technologies can leave a marketers’ head spinning.
-What’s the right marketing mix?
+An explosion of new digital technologies has pushed marketers to evolve.
+But those same technologies can leave a marketer’s head spinning: What’s the right marketing mix for your company, your products, your industry?
 How much should you invest in new channels?
 Which channel is most effective for acquiring new customers and driving revenue for your business?

-When you want to grow your business, acquire new customers, launch a new product, offer a promotion, you turn to email.
+When you want to grow your business, acquire new customers, launch a new product, or offer a promotion, you turn to email.
 Why?
-Because email delivers better than any other channel.
-Email is 40 times more effective at acquiring new customers than Facebook or Twitter 2.
+Because email delivers better results than any other channel.
+In fact, email is 40 times more effective at acquiring new customers than Facebook or Twitter 2.

-But email marketing today is far different than 10 years ago.
+But email marketing today is far different than it was 10 years ago.
+The marketing landscape is even different than it was 5 years ago.
 Technology has forever changed the way customers interact with businesses.
-Marketers looking to engage customers, differentiate their brand, and grow their businesses need to live and breathe these five new rules of email marketing.
+Marketers looking to engage customers, differentiate their brand and grow their businesses need to live and breathe these five new rules of email marketing.

-First technology makes things possible.
-Then it makes things easy.
+First technology makes things possible then it makes things easy.
 We’ve hit that point in the marketing technology continuum.
-Sophisticated technology processes that were once left to the IT professionals are now a reality for every marketer–in any size business, industry, or region.
-Welcome to the era of the DIY (Do It Yourself) Marketer.
+Sophisticated technology processes once left to IT professionals can now easily be performed by any marketer, regardless of the size of their business, industry, or region.

-Whether you’re sending a newsletter, announcement, or promotion, your emails need to be on brand, but who has the time to perfect the layouts and design?
-When you use pre-designed templates you ensure every email looks professional, and you don’t have to code!
+Whether you’re sending a newsletter template, announcement, or promotion, your emails need to be on brand, but who has the time to perfect the layouts and design?
+When you use pre-designed templates you ensure every email looks professional, and you don’t even have to code.

 For marketers who want to customize their email templates, DIY email tools make it easy with drag-and-drop technology, editable layouts, and the ability to specify brand colors and fonts.

-Email with mobile-ready design is no longer a nice to have, it’s a must have.
-You need a modern email service provider that takes the hard work out of email design so you can focus on perfecting your message and optimizing your campaign.
-Modern email software provides you peace of mind, knowing your emails will look awesome on every screen.
+Email with a mobile-ready design is no longer nice to have: It’s critical.
+You need a modern email service provider that takes the hard work out of email design so you can focus on perfecting your message and optimizing your campaign for maximum opens, click-throughs, and conversions across all platforms.
+Modern email software provides you peace of mind, knowing your emails will look awesome and work well on every possible screen.

-If your emails aren’t relevant to your subscribers, they’ll end up in the trash.
-The marketing world is buzzing about the ‘Internet of Things (IoT)’, but we should be talking about the ‘Internet of Me.’
+If your emails aren’t relevant to your subscribers, they’ll end up in the trash or worse, they’ll end up being marked as spam, bringing down your deliverability and hurting your ROI.
+The marketing world is buzzing about the ‘Internet of Things,’ but we should be talking about the ‘Internet of Me.’
 In the age of personalization and hyper-targeting, consumers expect brands to know who they are and provide them content they care about.
 You have to deliver the right message, to the right person, at the right time.

-Today’s consumers are bombarded with information, and marketers are constantly looking for ways to cut through the noise and reach audiences.
+Today’s consumers are bombarded with information, and marketers are constantly looking for ways to cut through the noise to reach their audience.
 Relevancy is the marketer’s secret weapon, and the fastest path to revenue.
 Emails with personalized subject lines are 26% more likely to be opened and marketers have found a 760% increase in email revenue from segmented campaigns.

-The good news is that personalizing email campaigns and serving relevant content to your subscribers has never been easier.
+The good news is that personalizing email campaigns and delivering relevant content to your subscribers has never been easier.
 Successful personalization strategies have three components:

-Email marketers need an efficient way to group customers by demographic information, purchase history, and browsing activity.
-From this information, it’s possible to tailor email messaging to specific groups.
+Email marketers need an efficient way to group customers by demographic information, purchase history, browsing activity, etc. From this information, it’s possible to tailor email messages to specific groups.
 As cohorts grow larger, you can make your segments more granular.

 74% of online consumers get frustrated with websites when content (e.g. offers, ads, and promotions) appear to have nothing to do with their interests 5.
 Marketing content needs to adapt to individual customers’ precise interests.
 You can’t just send email blasts with one-size-fits-all messages.
 That’s why 75% of enterprises will be investing in personalized messaging in 2015 6.